MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/aka.md

 >*Applies to: Azure Information Protection, Office 365*

 Azure Information Protection has evolved from a long history of Microsoft technologies that implement rights management protection.
 Because of this evolution, you might know this solution by one of its previous names.
 Or you might see references to these names in documentation, the UI, and log files.
-These previous names include the following:

-As a cloud-based solution:
+## As a cloud-based solution

 - **Azure Rights Management** or **Azure Rights Management service** - frequently abbreviated to *Azure RMS*